 Amazon Bedrock models support numerous languages.
 Different models may have varying results and language coverage.
 Consult the documentation for your specific model to determine whether a language or specific locale is supported.

-Setting up Amazon Bedrock in Smartling
+Setting up Amazon Bedrock credentials in Smartling

 - From the top navigation of your Smartling dashboard, access the AI Hub.